arturdryomov/pages/content/posts/2018-11-07-reactive-pipelines.md

 Network-related data sources (especially on Android) most likely use [Retrofit](https://github.com/square/retrofit) or something similar.
-However, I don’t associate raw API interfaces with data providers since in most cases there is an in-house handling for common tasks.
+However, often there is an in-house handling for common tasks.

 * Connectivity.
 Restart requests on re-established network connections.
 * Retries.
 Restart requests `N` times or (and) transform error responses